Mower Blade Guide

 Gator Mulching Blades

 Gator mulching blades look more complex because of the mulching fins.
-But the cutting edge angle is similar to a standard blade.
-So the Model 5002 will give you a 30 degree sharpened edge.
-We have had some customers who prefer the 35 degree setting to keep the factory edge on their Gator blades.
-If you want more angle options and versatility, check out the Model 5005.
+But the cutting edge is the only part that needs sharpened.
+We have found that, due to a slight tilt forward along the cutting edge, the 35 degree setting is best to keep the factory 30 degree edge on most Gator blades.
+The Model 5005 gives you the ability to grind at that angle.

 Bi-level Mulching Blades

 Bi-level mulching blades are a little more tricky.
 The outside cutting edge is parallel to the mounting surface.
 But the inside mulching section edge is raised and stamped at a different angle.
 We created the Model 5000 specifically to handle these.
 With a simple flick of the wrist, you can switch between the angle needed to get a 30 degree grind on the outside edge or the inside mulching edge.

 ***** If the underside of the outer cutting edge is not flat or parallel to the ground or the mounting section of your blade, it will alter your grinding angle.
 If that is the case, you will need a Model 5005 or 5005EXT to compensate for the altered cutting edge angle. *****

 Twisted High Lift Blades

 We used to refer to these as high lift blades.
 But some mower blades are considered high lift without having the twisted end that makes these unique.
 That twist on the end alters the angle of the cutting edge.
 Since the cutting edge angles upward and isn't parallel with the mounting surface, there needs to be an adjustment to compensate for that angle.
 The Model 5005 gives you the angle adjustments needed to fine tune your grinding edge to your preference.
 We see this type of blade on a lot of John Deere mowers.
 But there are other brands that incorporate a twisted high lift blade as well.